 Entries will be judged on the basis of two criteria only: the originality of the creative idea and the quality of its execution (except in the Craft & Design competitions where only executional quality is taken into consideration).

 The Cresta Awards will be judged by creatives and a two stage evaluation process will be used.
 All entries will be screened by a number of international pre-selection juries.
-This pre-selection process will result in a short-list of finalists that will then be submitted to an International Grand Jury of expert creative directors, film specialists and graphic artists.
+This pre-selection process will result in a short-list of finalists (entries receiving an average score of 6.7 out of 10 and above) that will then be submitted to an International Grand Jury of expert creative directors, film specialists and graphic artists.
 Short-listed Interactive entries will be judged by a separate Grand Jury of Interactive experts.
-The votes of the International Grand Jury will determine the eventual bronze, silver, gold and grand prix winners.
+The votes of the International Grand Jury will determine the eventual bronze (receiving a score of 7.3-7.699), silver(7.7-7.999), gold (above 8.0) and grand prix winners (8.5 or higher).

 Jury stats: Pre-selection juries usually number 100+ members.
-Except for the Interactive competition, sessions are organized in various cities by host 'agencies' and local creatives are invited.
+Except for the Interactive competition, sessions are organized in various cities by 'host' agencies and local creatives are invited.
 Cities and juries vary every year.
-The Cresta Grand Jury, which is a permanent jury, is comprised of 76 members from 45 countries.
+The Cresta Grand Jury, which is a permanent jury, is comprised of 86 members from 45 countries.
 The shortlist is sent to each member who judge the entries in their own time.
 There are no discussions, no politics and this results an emphasis being put solely on creativity.

-Cresta encompasses ELEVEN competitions – Press, Outdoor, Ambient Media, TV/Cinema/Online Film, Interactive, Radio, Direct Marketing, Design, Incentives & Promotions, Crafts and Integrated Campaigns.
+Cresta encompasses TWELVE competitions – Press, Outdoor, Ambient Media, TV/Cinema/Online Film, Interactive, Radio, Direct Marketing, Design, Promotions & Incentives, Branded Entertainment, Crafts and Integrated Campaigns.
 All short-listed entries will receive finalist certificates.
 Grand Prix, Gold, Silver and Bronze winners will receive trophies and certificates.
 Grand Prix will only be awarded to the highest scoring entries that achieve a pre-determined standard (above a 'set' score).
 No Grand Prix will be awarded in a competition if the pre-determined standard is not met.